 Summary

-Arguably EnronOnline is not arranging deals in investments within paragraph 13.
+EnronOnline is not arranging deals in investments within paragraph 13.
 In any event it is clear that the exclusions referred to in paragraph 4 of this letter apply and EnronOnline would not therefore require authorisation under the FS Act.

 Please do not hesitate to contact me if you require clarification in relation to any of the above matters.